The Satoshi Overhang: Why the Bear Case is Bounded

-The ordering is ordinal and is based on the record.
-It is sensitive to the discovery of a preference set not captured in 4.2.
-It is consistent with, rather than disturbed by, evidence that the holder is in fact incapacitated, that the keys are in fact lost, or that Satoshi was in fact a group whose members have divergent current preferences: each of these reinforces continued dormancy as the realized terminal state.
-We note these sensitivities rather than attempting to price them.
+The ordering is ordinal and rests on the record.
+It would shift if a motivation not listed in 4.2 came to light.
+It is reinforced, not upset, by evidence that the holder is incapacitated, that the keys are lost, or that Satoshi was a group whose members now disagree: each of these makes continued dormancy more likely as the realized outcome.
+We flag these sensitivities rather than try to price them.